divijghose/firedrake/Parallel-MPI-Debugging-with-debugpy.md

 The processes should start and pause waiting for the debugger.

 In Visual Studio Code, set a breakpoint where you would like execution to pause.
-Next, launch the `Python Attach` debugger configurations.
+Next, launch both (or all of) the `Python Attach` debugger configurations.
 This will show you 2 (or the number of MPI ranks) call stacks.
 You can switch the debugger between them using the dropdown on the debugger control window.
 You're now ready to debug!